Photography

 How do you make a contemporary portrait?
 What is an effective portrait?
 What makes a portrait today?
 Can one be made through observation?
 Is consent required?
 This class confronts these questions, among others, while addressing the often uneasy relationship between photographer and sitter.
 Using digital capture with an emphasis on color photography students produce original work in portraiture by committing to a regular and rigorous photographic practice.
 Range of tools addressed include working with RAW files, masks, compositing and grayscale, and medium and large-scale color inkjet printing.
 Students produce original work for critique, with special attention to ways in which their technical decisions can clarify their artistic intentions in representing a person.
 Course fee charged per term.
 Prerequisite: ART 138 or permission of the instructor.
 RP

-ART 379b, Form For Content In Medium and Large FormatBenjamin Donaldson
+ART 379b, Form For Content in Large FormatBenjamin Donaldson

 A course for experienced photography students to become more deeply involved with the important technical and aesthetic aspects of the medium, including a concentrated study of operations and conceptual thinking required in the use of loaned analog view cameras, added lighting and advanced printing techniques.
 Scanning and archival printing of negatives are included.
 Student work is discussed in regular rigorous critiques.
 Review of significant historic photographic traditions is covered.
 Students are encouraged to employ any previous digital training although this class is primarily analog.
 Prerequisite: ART 237 or permission of instructor.
 RP